binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-3-the-start.md

 the path for `bash`, which will end up being whatever bash is preferred in your path.
 Usually this is the right choice.
-It has the benefit of making your script compatible with environments which *don't* have `/bin/bash`, such as when you want to be executable on a Mac with a recent bash.
+It has the benefit of making your script compatible with environments which *don't* have `/bin/bash`, such as various BSD distros, or those which don't have the *right* `/bin/bash`, such as when you want to be executable on a Mac with a recent bash.

 However, if you don't want run-time determination of which bash will be used to invoke your script, you may prefer the shebang to be hardwired to `/bin/bash` (or other).
 That's fine as well, as long as you know what you're getting.
-You may need to code to a particular version of bash then (yes, the bash language occasionally does change version-to-version).
+You may need to code to a particular version of bash then.
+Yes, the bash language occasionally does change version-to-version.
 This may be worth it, for example, in order to lock a known bash for, say, an init script which will be run as root.

 It's up to you.
 I usually prefer to trust the user's path and use